Walks on Charmant Som (1867 m)

 Looking at the map, you can readily see that Charmant Som is quite an imposing massif, which covers a large area, and boasts some impressive cliffs below the north of the summit, and three long ridges.
 It also presents an interesting eastern flank towards la Martinière, with steeply dipping slopes of bare limestone.
 All in all, a hill worth exploring.

-Two routes are described which ascend the hill, both of which require a full day, together with one that ascends La Pinea, a superb vantage point on the southern ridge.
+Three routes are described which ascend the hill, two of which require a full day, together with one that ascends La Pinéa, a superb vantage point on the southern ridge.